-Sex discrimination is a very broad form of discrimination that affects many aspects of a person’s physical sex and gender roles.
-Sex discrimination is traditionally thought of as the man perpetrating some form of sexual coercion or harassment on a female victim but sex discrimination and gender discrimination can fit anybody into the perpetrator and victim role.
+Sex discrimination is a broad form of discrimination that affects many aspects of sex and gender.
+Traditional notions involve the man perpetrating sexual coercion or harassment on a female victim.
+Sex discrimination and gender discrimination can fit anybody into the perpetrator and victim role.
 There can be man against woman discrimination, women against man discrimination, man against man discrimination and woman against woman discrimination.
-Sex discrimination is prohibited in employment by the federal Title VII, the federal Equal Pay Act, the federal Lilly Ledbetter Act and the Texas Labor Code.
-Working with a sexual harassment attorney can help you navigate these laws and demand justice.
+Sex discrimination is prohibited by Title VII, Equal Pay Act, Lilly Ledbetter Act and the Texas Labor Code.
+Working with a sexual harassment attorney can help you navigate these employment laws and demand justice.
+Contact Fort Worth and Dallas employment lawyer Adam Kielich if you believe you suffered sexual discrimination at work.

 How sex discrimination occurs in the workplace